awslabs/graphstorm/docs/source/scale/sagemaker.rst

 .. note::

-    Diffferent from the training command's argument, in the inference command, the value of argument ``--model-artifact-s3`` needs to be a specific training epoch or epoch plus iterations, e.g., ``s3://models/epoch-0-iter-999``, where the trained model artifacts were saved.
+    Diffferent from the training command's argument, in the inference command, the value of argument ``--model-artifact-s3`` needs to be path to a saved model.
+By default, it is stored under an S3 path with specific training epoch or epoch plus iteration number, e.g., ``s3://models/epoch-0-iter-999``, where the trained model artifacts were saved.

 As the outcomes of the inference command, generated node embeddings will be uploaded into ``s3://<PATH_TO_SAVE_GENERATED_NODE_EMBEDDING>/``.
 For node classification/regression or edge classification/regression tasks, users can use ``--output-prediction-s3`` to specify saving locations of prediction results.